Monitor Your Blood Glucose Without Finger Sticks in Clemmons, NC!

 2. Understand the CGM System

-A CGM typically includes:
+A CGM includes:

 - Sensor: Inserted under the skin to measure glucose levels.